cmac-ire/ml-part-classifier/README.md

 # FYP-ML: Machine Learning Part Classification System

+*This project was developed with the help of AI tools, using them as a guide, assistant, and for significant code generation.
+All final creative decisions and deployments reflect my own work and intentions.*

 ## Overview

 This repository contains the code and documentation for the final year project (FYP) titled **Machine Learning Part Classification System**.
 The project integrates machine learning techniques with industrial automation to classify parts efficiently, leveraging both software and hardware components.